frc3197/Eileen-Documentation/doc/Class Documentation/Subsystems/CargoManipulator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 public CargoManipulator()
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Constructor for the CargoManipulator class.

 The motor is set to Brake mode.

+The motors are brushless.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 public void initDefaultCommand()